lyft/cartography/docs/testing.md

 ### Running from source

+1. **Install**

-1. **Install** - Follow steps 1 and 2 in [Installation](https://github.com/lyft/cartography/blob/master/README.md#installation).
+    Follow steps 1 and 2 in [Installation](https://github.com/lyft/cartography/blob/master/README.md#installation).
 Ensure that Neo4j Community is running on your local machine.
+2. **Clone the source code**

-2. **Checkout the source** - Run `cd {path-where-you-want-your-source-code}`.
+    Run `cd {path-where-you-want-your-source-code}`.
 Get the source code with `git clone git://github.com/lyft/cartography.git`

+3. **Install from source**

-3. Run `cd cartography` and then `pip install .` (yes, actually type the period into the command line) to install Cartography from source.
+    Run `cd cartography` and then `pip install .` (yes, actually type the period into the command line) to install Cartography from source.

     ℹ️You may find it beneficial to use Python [virtualenvs](https://packaging.python.org/guides/installing-using-pip-and-virtualenv/) (or the  [virutalenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/command_ref.html#managing-environments)) so that packages installed via `pip` are easier to manage.

+4. **Run from source**

-4. After this finishes you should be able to run Cartography from source with `cartography --neo4j-uri <uri for your neo4j instance; usually bolt://localhost:7687>`.
+    After this finishes you should be able to run Cartography from source with `cartography --neo4j-uri <uri for your neo4j instance; usually bolt://localhost:7687>`.
 Any changes to the source code in `{path-where-you-want-your-source-code}/cartography` are now locally testable by running `cartography` from the command line.

 ### Manually testing individual intel modules